 The band has been used by aviation since 1947.
 The channel spacing was reduced from 200 kHz to 100 kHz in 1963 and from 100 kHz to 50 kHz in 1972 (at the Seventh Air Navigation Conference).

-Footnote 5.197 was introduced at WARC-87 in anticipation that ILS would be withdrawn from international service in 1998 and the use of the ILS localizer would be terminated.
+No. 5.197 was introduced at WARC-87 in anticipation that ILS would be withdrawn from international service in 1998 and the use of the ILS localizer would be terminated.
 At WRC-03 most countries removed their names from this footnote since ILS will continue operation for the foreseeable future.

 COMMENTARY (ILS): The Special COM/OPS/95 examined the future of ILS in the context of transition to MLS and to GNSS as envisaged in the FANS scenarios.
 The transition to MLS has effectively been cancelled and the transition to GNSS/GBAS approach and landing system has been much slower than predicted.
 GNSS has not yet achieved Category II and Category III.
 It is difficult to predict if (or when) such capabilities will be widely available.